AndreNicolai/pupil-docs/developer-docs/unity.md

 ### Accessing Data

-After a successful calibration, you need to call `PupilTools.Subscribe(string topic)` to receive messages for the `topic` you specify.
+The first step to be able to access Pupil data is to call `PupilTools.SubscribeTo(string topic)` to receive messages for the `topic` you specify.
 Most of the demos included in this project are based on subscribing to `gaze` and its implementation shall serve as an example on how to do it for other topics.
 Message interpretation is handled inside the code block starting in line 127 of `Connection.cs`.
-Pupil messages for the `gaze` topic contain dictionaries, which are deserialized using the `MessagePackSerializer` classes (line 167) and stored to `PupilTools.gazeDictionary`. `PupilTools.UpdateGaze()` goes through the data, storing relevant information (e.g. the gaze positions) through `PupilData.AddGazeToEyeData(string key, float[] position)`.
+After a successful calibration, Pupil messages for the `gaze` topic contain dictionaries, which are deserialized using the `MessagePackSerializer` classes (line 167) and stored to `PupilTools.gazeDictionary`. `PupilTools.UpdateGaze()` goes through the data, storing relevant information (e.g. the gaze positions) through `PupilData.AddGazeToEyeData(string key, float[] position)`.
 Based on the chosen calibration type, this can either be 2D or 3D.
 To access the data, use

 - `PupilData._2D.LeftEyePosition`, `PupilData._2D.RightEyePosition` or `PupilData._2D.GazePosition`, which will provide the current viewport coordinates in camera space for the respective eye (used e.g. for the three colored markers)